Your membership has expired

 One of the most interesting options is the Porsche Wireless Charging system, which is a lot like a car-sized version of the inductive charging pads available for modern cell phones.
 It comes with a pad that you can park the Cayenne Electric over that charges the vehicle wirelessly at higher speeds than the AC charging port can: 11 kW, to be exact.
 It’s as simple to use as it gets, starting the charging process automatically as soon as the vehicle is parked over the pad.

-Rear-axle steering is optional for both models, which decreases the Cayenne Electric’s turning radius at lower speeds and increases cornering capabilities on twisty roads.
+Rear-axle steering is optional for all models, which decreases the Cayenne Electric’s turning radius at lower speeds and increases cornering capabilities on twisty roads.
 Another option is an upgraded active suspension system called Porsche Active Ride, which is designed to further limit body roll to improve handling.

 Safety and Driver Assistance